This post may include affiliate links. Thank you for your support.

 Today, we’re making maple candied walnuts by adding a little bit of pure maple syrup to the egg white mixture.
 The natural flavor of the syrup really comes through, making these tiny treasures extra sweet!

-Ingredients needed for maple candied walnuts
+Ingredients for candied walnuts with maple syrup

 There are dozens and dozens of recipes for candied walnuts out there, but the addition of maple syrup is what makes it so special!